2do2go/rate-limit-mongo/README.md

 * **user**: string -- username for authentication in mongodb

 * **password**: string -- password for authentication in mongodb

+* **authSource**: string -- db name against which authenticate use.
+If not set db name from uri will be taken.

 * **collection**: object -- mongodb collection instance.
 Required if uri hasn't been set.